Help us improve your experience.

 Configure CHAP on DSL Interfaces

-In this example, you specify the CHAP access profile and create an interface called at-3/0/0.
-You configure CHAP on either the ATM-over-ADSL or the ATM-over-SHDSL interface and specify a unique profile name called A-ppp-client containing a client list and access parameters.
-You then specify a unique hostname called A-at-3/0/0.0 to be used in CHAP.
-Finally, you set the passive option to handle incoming CHAP packets.
-To configure CHAP on either the ATM-over-ADSL or the ATM-over-SHDSL interface:
+In this example, specify the CHAP access profile and create an interface called at-3/0/0.
+Configure CHAP on the ATM-over-ADSL interface.
+Specify a unique profile name called A-ppp-client containing a client list and access parameters.
+Then specify a unique hostname called A-at-3/0/0.0 to be used in CHAP.
+Finally, set the passive option to handle incoming CHAP packets.
+To configure CHAP on the ATM-over-ADSL interface:

 1. Define a CHAP access profile.